 Ancient Andean loop braided textiles had many different types of structures (‘weaves’).
 Most were made with various types of twining.
 Other braiding structures were used, too.
 The two red and orangy pieces above by Rodrick (left-center of photo) have oblique (ie braided) plain double-weave, with contrasting narrow blue strips of oblique twining.
 In these two pieces, the strips of blue twining occasionally dive under the upper layer of the braid, and are hidden between the two layers of plain weave.
 (Plain weave is also known as “tabby” weave—it’s the most well-known weave structure: over-under-over-under on one row, and under-over-under-over on the following row of weaving or braiding.
 Twining has a very different structure.)

 Here’s a quote from Noémi Speiser, in her Manual of Braiding (p 40):

 In contrast to the strictly standardized Kara-kumi sashes [Japanese twined braids], in Peruvian [braids] the possibilities for ornamental patterning … are exploited to an incredible extent, by applying all kinds of novel tricks.

 I love that!
 It really is true.
 Some of their braiding tricks that Rodrick has figured out are mind-boggling to me.
 And there are still a few that he hasn’t figured out yet.
 (You just aren’t allowed to poke at and undo museum specimens!)

 Above is an example of one of those “novel tricks” that Andean braiders used that Rodrick has figured out:

 There are six alternating colors in each multicolor path of traveling threads, on both faces of the braid.
-Only two alternating colors ought to be possible in a flat, twined braid! (see my gold and blue braid two photos down.
+Only two alternating colors ought to be possible in a flat, twined braid! as in my gold and blue braid two photos down.
 (Use bicolor loops for the 2 alternating colors within a column.)
 How did they do it???
 Until Rodrick showed me the solution, this seemed completely impossible to me!